Information about Coloured Render & General Wall Care

-So the unhappy customer ends up removing the new render or painting it.
+So the unhappy customer ends up considering removing the new render or painting it.

 You can paint coloured renders but a badly finished render will just highlight the undulations and imperfections even more.

-If you are considering painting over self-coloured renders, be careful as some of the through coloured renders have a waterproofing agent incorporated into them such as a silicone
+If you are considering painting over self-coloured renders, be careful with adhesion as some of the through-coloured renders have a waterproofing agent incorporated into them such as a silicone

-This additive is designed to make them less resistant to dirt pick up (so-called self-cleaning)
+This additive is designed to make them less resistant to dirt pick up (so-called self-cleaning properties)

-After a few years, this silicone benefit should have been drawn out of the render by the sun, rain and wind so with a gentle wash down and acticide wash you should get good adhesion and be safe.
+After a few years, this silicone integral additive should have been drawn out of the render by the sun, rain and wind so with a gentle wash down and acticide wash you should get good adhesion for the paint and be safe.

-An excellent product for over-coating or painting render including self-coloured render is Sika 550 or the silicone paint made by Jubosil called Revitalcolour
+An excellent product for over-coating or painting render including self-coloured render is Sika 550 (formally decadex made by LPL) or the silicone paint made by Jubosil called Revital colour

-I have been specifying these for over ten years on the likes of K render etc. with great results
+We have been specifying these for over twenty years on the likes of K render etc. with great results

 Another way of finishing a render is to spray the final finish on and leave it with a texture, similar to Tyrolean or roughcast.